Bastardly/ognaf-core/readme.md

 })
 ```

-### Store
+## Store
-Store is an observable that custom components can subscribe to with an updateMethod.
+Store is a state-holding observable.
+The state must be an object.
+Custom components can subscribe to the Store with an updateMethod which will be called on state changes.

+### Store methods

+#### getState()
+Returns a copy of the state.

+#### getPreviousState()
+Returns a copy of the previous state.

+#### setState(partialState)
+Sets state and notify all subscribers.

+#### subscribe(updateMethod)
+Allows the componenent to subscribe to state changes with an updateMethod.
+It returns an unsubscription symbol which must be used to unsubscribe

+#### unsubscribe(updateMethod)
+Removes the connected updatemethod from the store.

+### Example
-Here is an example in typescript
+Here is an example of a counter in typescript:

 ```TypeScript